oasis-tcs/dps/work-products/use-cases/prov-use-v0.1-cn01.md

 To realize the value of data requires a reliable cross-industry baseline of data provenance (source and legal processing basis) and lineage (data processing's what, where, who, and how) as data is valued, governed, and managed across industries from customer to data processor to sub-processor.
-The Data Provenance standards propose a solution to standardized throughout the data’s life cycle.
+The Data Provenance standards propose a solution to standardized throughout the data's life cycle.
 These use case scenarios showcase how the Data Provenance standards support diverse needs across the data ecosystem.

 #### Status: